fzakaria/fzakaria.com/_posts/2020-09-17-tailscale-is-magic-even-more-so-with-nixos.md

 Now the strength of our SSH is directly related to our identity provider.
 For instance, I've setup MFA for my Google account.

 _tailscale_ & _NixOS_ are a great match.

+### Extra credit

+> The following is only really useful for those running home-networks; please don't use it in any production setting.

+Now that access via _ssh_ is only allowed through the VPN; which requires it's own authentication -- we can make further simplifications.

+If we wanted to, we could now make *sshd* accept _password based logins_ & have our user have an _empty password_ for a real simple login experience.

+At first this would have the drawback that any user with access to the VPN could access any host & as any user.
+We can however make use of tailscale's [ACL feature](https://tailscale.com/kb/1018/acls) to restrict access only to the correct users.

+_I leave the implementation as an exercise._